samhuk/type-helpers/contributing/development.md

 To build the Typescript code that is published to npm, run `npm run build-ts-dist`.

-## Testing

-### Unit Tests

-Jest is used for unit testing.
-To build and run the unit tests, run `npm run unit-tests`.

-The unit tests can be debugged with Visual Studio Code by running the **Run Unit Tests** debug task.

-### Integration Tests

-Integration tests connect to a real PostgreSQL server and use ts-pg-orm as a user would.

-The database connectivity configuration is at `.env-cmdrc.json`.

-To run the integration tests, run `npm run integration-tests`.

-The integration tests can be debugged with Visual Studio Code by running the **Run Integration Tests** debug task.

 ## Miscellaneous Scripts

 `npm run check` - Useful to run before committing to check the full validity of a change.
-This runs linting, Typescript build, unit tests and integration tests.
+This runs linting, Typescript build.

 ## Pull Requests